-The assessment methods can be taken in any order and will need to be passed after a minimum of 12 months of on-programme learning (OPL) for the apprentice to be awarded the apprenticeship certification.
+The assessment methods can be taken in any order and will need to be passed after a minimum of 12-15 months of on-programme learning (OPL) for the apprentice to be awarded the Apprenticeship certification.
 There is no need to pass one component before moving to another.

 Recommended Lear ner Journey Month Apprentice Employer Training Provider End-Point Assessment Organisation 0 Understand job role and apprenticeship commitment.
 Deliver induction training and understand role in apprenticeship.
 Explain apprenticeship, roles, timetable and commitments.
 Provides initial diagnostic assessment.
 1-12 Works to role objectives / KPIs/ training plan.
 Develops Knowledge, Skills and Behaviours in line with learning outcomes.
 Studies and takes professional qualifications/units.
 Manages as any other employee including Performance Management via regular 1:1s.
 Supports, trains and coaches.
 Monitors progress; identifies gaps; delivers apprentice learning and supports as required.
-Supports, trains and coaches 12 'Gateway' to end point asses Employer is satisfied the Apprequired and has attained the prentice has achieved co mpetency levels 12-15 Completes in-tray test Submits for assessment.
+Supports, trains and coaches 12 12-15 Completes in-tray test Submits for assessment.
 Takes part in structured interview.
-Confirms the evidence to support the in-tray test is the apprentice's own work.
+Confirms the evidence to support the in-tray test is the apprentices own work.
 Sets and grades the in-tray test and conducts and grades the Structured Interview.
 Determines the overall apprenticeship grade.
-Completes all EPA activity within the 6-month EPA assessment window.
+Completes all EPA activity within the 3 month EPA assessment window.

-All assessment activities must be successfully completed within a six-month end-point assessment window.
+All assessment activities must be successfully completed within a three-month end-point assessment window.
 The EPA assessment window commences when the employer confirms that the apprentice has successfully passed through the gateway.
 Each of the Knowledge, Skills and Behaviours included in the published Apprenticeship Standard are mapped to one of the two assessment methods.
 This is set out in the following EPA overview table.
 To achieve final certification of an overall pass, the apprentice must have achieved a minimum of a pass in each assessment method.
 A pass in the EPA will demonstrate that the apprentice can apply the KSBs required by this apprenticeship standard, meaning they are occupationally competent.
 Apprentices achieving a distinction will be demonstrating performance above the minimum requirements of the occupational standard.

-EPA Overview EPA Overview Assessment Method Area Assessed Assessed by Grading Structured interview (supported by portfolio of evidence summary) Teamwork Professionalism Customer focus Ethical standards General business Understanding your organisation Personal effectiveness Communication Personal development Uses systems and processes End Point Assessment Organisation (EPAO) Fail/Pass/Distinction In -tray test Accounting systems and processes Basic accounting Attention to detail End Point Assessment Organisation (EPAO) Fail/Pass
+EPA Overview EPA Overview Assessment Method Area Assessed Assessed by Grading Structured interview (supported by portfolio of evidence summary) Teamwork Professionalism Customer focus Ethical standards General business Understanding your organisation Personal effectiveness Communication Personal development Uses systems and processes End Point Assessment Organisation (EPAO) Fail/Pass/Distinction In-tray test Accounting systems and processes Basic accounting Attention to detail End Point Assessment Organisation (EPAO) Fail/Pass